Paulius0112/aws-solution-architect-associate/ec2.md

 - Architecture (32-bit or 64-bit)
 - Launch Permissions
 - Storage for the Root device
-    1. Instance Store (Emhemeral storage) - cannot be stopped.
+    1. **Instance Store** (Emhemeral storage) - cannot be stopped.
 If underlying host fails, you will lose your data
+        - Is great for temporary storage of information that changes frequently or for data that is replicated across a fleet of instances
-    2. EBS backed volumes - can be stopped.
+    2. **EBS backed volumes** - can be stopped.
 Will not lose your data if instace is stopped
 - By default both ROOT volumes will be deleted on EC2 termination.
 However, with EBS volumes, you can tell AWS to keep the root device volume
 - You can't delete a snapshot of the root device of an EBS volume used by a registered AMI.
 You must first deregister the AMI before you can delete the snapshot.